Student Loans: What You Should & Should Not Spend Them On

 What you can pay for with your student loans

-Student loans are meant to help people with financial limitations to attend college.
+Both private and federal student loans are meant to help people with financial limitations pay for college costs.
 As such, they’re intended to make the cost of attending school manageable by helping pay for “qualified educational expenses.”
-Per the U.S. Department of Education, these qualified expenses include:
+According to the U.S. Department of Education, these qualified expenses include:

 - Tuition and related fees

-- Equipment and supplies, such as a computer, notebooks or course-specific materials
+- Other education costs, such as a computer, notebooks, calculators, or course-specific materials

 How will I receive my student loan money?

 The bulk of the student loan money you receive usually goes directly to your school to pay for your tuition, fees, and housing.
 After that, you may receive the remaining funds as a check or a direct deposit into your bank account.
 This is intended to be used to pay for personal expenses relevant to your education (such as textbooks, transportation costs, or a laptop).

 This lump sum can arrive at the beginning of the school year or the semester, although some schools have started distributing these funds in installments to encourage more responsible spending among college students.

 Will my student loan refund accrure interest over time?